JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tips/enable-ideavim/index.md

 ```

-To see a index of supported commands in the IdeaVim Plug-in, click [here](https://github.com/JetBrains/ideavim/blob/master/src/com/maddyhome/idea/vim/package-info.java)
+To see an index of supported commands in the IdeaVim Plug-in, click [here](https://github.com/JetBrains/ideavim/blob/master/src/com/maddyhome/idea/vim/package-info.java)